 What do you want to do with your life?

 “What do you want to do with your life?”
 We ask kindergartners for their answers but are often unsure of our own responses.
 While some individuals have a singular drive early on that fuels their career path, many feel lost even as adults.
-Massage therapist, welder, electrician, medical billing and coding specialist, veterinary technician, paralegal, construction manager, business manager, and the list keeps going.
+Welder, electrician, medical billing and coding specialist, veterinary technician, paralegal, construction manager, business manager, and the list keeps going.
 Sometimes, the multitude of options can feel overwhelming rather than liberating.
 Add to that the decisions about what degree to pursue, which school to attend, and what type of work schedule suits your needs, and it's easy to feel mired in confusion.

 Before you plunge into a new program, take your time to consider the following: